-There's not a great deal of accommodation in Tonga to choose from, and those you'll find are very small.
+Whilst there's not a great deal of accommodation in Tonga to choose from, those you'll find are small.
 The largest beach resort has just 20 rooms so you're never going to feel cramped.
 In fact, Tonga hotels are so laid back that you may not always find a staffed reception or a barman at the bar to serve you; and if you are taking a tour, the likelihood of departing on time is pretty low.
 So bring some patience, a sense of humour and this laid back approach to life may just rub off on you - for Tonga is all about relaxing - the Tongan way!

 Almost all accommodation in Tonga falls under a boutique resort (apart from the town hotels).
 Most are in rural locations, often on a small island and with their own restaurants.
 Water sports and tours are generally arranged in-house so its very much a case of doing everything with the hosts you are staying with.

 Tonga Hotel Search

 Helping you select the perfect beach resorts in the Tonga islands from exclusive private island retreats for a honeymoon to budget huts for exploring